 Automatic Stay Stops Foreclosure

-If there is a foreclosure pending against your home prior to filing bankruptcy and you want to keep your home, filing a bankruptcy petition will automatically stop that foreclosure process because of the automatic stay.
+If there is an active foreclosure, the automatic stay will freeze the foreclosure as soon as the bankruptcy is filed.
 You want to make sure that once you file your bankruptcy petition to stop the foreclosure action that you also file a “Suggestion of Bankruptcy” form in the state court foreclosure lawsuit right away.
-This must be done before the foreclosure sale date (if one has been set already) in order to stop the sale of your home.
+This must be done before the foreclosure sale date in order to stop the sale of your home.
 This assures that the state court judge is on notice of your bankruptcy so the foreclosure can be stopped on time.
 The Tampa bankruptcy law firm you hired should file the suggestion of bankruptcy in your foreclosure case on your behalf.

 Exceptions to Automatic Stay

-The automatic stay does not apply to all types of debts, collection activities, or creditor harassment.
+The automatic stay does not apply to all types of debts, or collection activities.
 Bankruptcy law provides for many exceptions from the automatic stay.
-A list of some of these exceptions are below, for a more complete list of exceptions see bankruptcy law 11 USC §362 or contact a bankruptcy attorney.
+For a more complete list of exceptions see bankruptcy law 11 USC §362 or contact a bankruptcy attorney.
 If your creditor is exempt, bankruptcy may not stop creditor harassment.

 Tampa Bankruptcy Law Firm